-May 24, 2022 was supposed to be the day that fourth-grade student E.T. celebrated the end of the school year with an awards ceremony at Robb Elementary School.
 Instead, at 11:33 a.m. that day, a man armed with an assault rifle entered Robb classrooms 111 and 112 and began shooting.
-Over the next 77 minutes, UCISD officers, including Police Chief and chief policymaker Defendant Pedro Arredondo, instituted a policy of treating the shooter as a barricaded subject rather than an active shooter.
+Over the next 77 minutes, UCISD officers, including Police Chief and chief policymaker Defendant Pedro Arredondo, instituted a policy of treating the shooter as barricaded rather than active.
 Through this policy, Arredondo and UCISD barricaded the students in the classrooms with the shooter, preventing anyone from attempting to rescue them.
 As a result, the gunman murdered 19 children and two teachers.
-Seventeen other children were wounded.
+Seventeen other children, M.Z. and K.T. included, were wounded and suffered extreme and severe psychological trauma.

 Fewer than three minutes after the shooting began, officers, including Arredondo, arrived at the scene of the massacre, separated from the shooter only by a classroom door.
-As required by his training and UCISD policy, Arredondo should have immediately engaged the active shooter.
-As Police Chief, Arredondo was required to instruct the officers under his command to act in accordance with their training and breach the door of the classroom.
+As required by his training and UCISD policy, Arredondo should have immediately engaged the active shooter in classroom 112.
+As Police Chief, Arredondo was required to instruct the officers under his command to act in accordance with their training breach and the door of the classroom.
 Arredondo was required to neutralize the shooter mere minutes after he began shooting.
-Instead, acting on behalf of UCISD, Arredondo ignored UCISD's active shooter policy, overrode his training, and proceeded to reinforce his newly instituted barricade policy, leading to the needless death of dozens.
+Instead, acting on behalf of UCISD, Arredondo ignored and overrode his training and proceeded to reinforce his newly instituted barricade policy, leading to the needless death of dozens.
 When other officers tried to do the right thing and breach the classroom, Arredondo stood firm on USISD's new policy, ordering them to "f\\\\\g wait."
 And he did so despite knowing "we probably have kids in there [classrooms 111 and 112]."
 Faced with trying to stop an ongoing massacre of children versus intentionally trapping those children in a room with an active shooter, Arredondo chose the latter.

-UCISD's policy, as instituted by Arredondo, violated E.T.'s constitutional rights.
-The policy of barricading E.T. in her classroom was an unlawful seizure in violation of her rights under the Fourth Amendment.
-The policy of trapping E.T. in a room with a shooter, while actively preventing anyone else from rescuing her, violated her substantive due process rights under the Fourteenth Amendment under both the state-created danger and custodial relationship theories of liability.
-In the alternative, UCISD's failure to train its officers to follow the active shooter policy, as evidenced by the fact that no UCISD officer breached the classroom, violated Plaintiffs' Fourth and Fourteenth Amendment rights.
+UCISD's policy, as instituted by Arredondo, violated M.Z. and K.T.'s constitutional rights.
+The policy of barricading M.Z. and K.T. in their classrooms was an unlawful seizure in violation of their rights under the Fourth Amendment.
+The policy of trapping M.Z. and K.T. in a room with a shooter, while actively preventing anyone else from rescuing them, violated Plaintiffs' substantive due process rights under the Fourteenth Amendment under both the state-created danger and custodial relationship theories of liability.
+In the alternative, UCISD's failure to train its officers to follow the active shooter policy, as evidenced by the fact that no UCISD officer breached the classroom and stopped the killing, violated Plaintiffs' Fourth and Fourteenth Amendment rights.

 Through the actions of its chief policymaker Arredondo, UCISD sealed the fates of many children that day.
 For 77 agonizing minutes, its policy enabled the shooter to murder and severely wound two classrooms full of children.
-The Court should deny UCISD's motion.
+The Court should deny UCSID's motion.